 |

-On our free time, we were intrigued to try the shortest funicular in the world.
-With the length of 66-meters, we headed to Tomić Street once the Ivana ended the tour at the square.
+In our spare time, we were intrigued to try the shortest funicular in the world.
+With the length of 66 meters, we headed to Tomić Street once Ivana ended the tour at the square.
 Best part, we were able to visit several interesting tourist spots in the area of Donji Gard.
-Let the pictures do the story telling.
+Let the pictures do the storytelling.

 |